devustine/COS101/fullnotes/07_computer-spec.md

 So if you want to process things in real time, then you have to pay attention to your processor specification.

 ### Multi-Core Processors
-Processors can have multiple cores.
-And so that means you have a processor within that unit you have subunits too.
-So it could be:
+Processors can have multiple cores, which means that within a single processor, there are several subunits.
+These can be:
 - Three subunits
 - Four subunits
 - Eight subunits within a particular processor

-**Objective**: The objective is to split processing or enhance performance.
-And so you want to render things in real time.
+**Objective**: The objective is to split processing tasks and enhance performance.
+This way, you can render things in real time.

 ### How Multi-Core Processing Works
 Once instructions come from your operating system, for example, that instructions are distributed among the subunits of a particular processor.
 For example, the Intel Core i7 processor, which has four cores.